NordicPlayground/nrf-docker/README.md

 ### Use pre-built image from Dockerhub

 > ℹ️ This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.
+> There is no guarantee (e.g. cryptographic signature) about what this image contains.
+When publishing the image this project only ensures through automation that it can be used to build nRF Connect SDK examples.
+The entire image creatian and publication is automated (build on GitHub Actions, and served by Dockerhub), which means there are multiple systems that can be compromised, during and after publication.
+No human is involved in verifying the image.
+In addition Docker images are not deterministic.
+At build time, dependencies are fetched from third-party sources and installed.
+These dependencies could also contain malicious code.
+> If you are using this image you must be aware that you are using software from many untrusted sources with all the consequences that brings.

 > 🍏 _Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.